All Episodes

 It's so fucked up.

-She's like, I've fallen in love with Emmanuel.
+Imagine she's like, I've fallen in love with Emmanuel.

-I mean, I guess to give them credit, like they're still together, but this is like, oh, I'm a big fan of Woody Allen films.
+I mean, I guess to give them credit, like, they're still together, but this is like, oh, I'm a big fan of Woody Allen Films.

 I'm very much like him.

-Like, and then we're like, oh, yeah, also, this like insane American woman thinks she's a man.
+Also, this like insane, like, American woman thinks she's a man.

 I know.